oamg/leapp/docs/source/el7toel8/actor-rhel7-to-rhel8.md

 ## Where can I seek help?

 We’ll gladly answer your questions and lead you to through any troubles with the actor development.
-You can reach us, the OS and Application Modernization Group, at freenode IRC server in channel **#leapp**.
+You can reach us, the OS and Application Modernization Group, at Libera.Chat IRC server in channel **#leapp**.